kushaldas/johnnycanencrypt/docs/api.rst

                         >>> keys_via_names = ks.get_keys(qvalue="test key", qtype="value")
                         >>> keys_via_email = ks.get_keys(qvalue="email@example.com")

+        .. method:: get_keys_by_keyid(keyid: str) -> List[Key]:

+                Returns a list of keys matching with the keyids, first directly checks the master keys and then subkeys.
+Raises **KeyNotFoundError** in case no such keyid is found on the store.

         .. method:: import_cert(keypath: str) -> Key:

                 Imports a pgp key file from a path on the system.